History (European TV channel)

-History (known as Sky History in the UK and Ireland) is a European documentary television channel which broadcasts programs related to historical events and persons.
+History (known as Sky History in the UK and Ireland) is a European documentary television network which broadcasts programs related to historical events and persons.
 There are also reality television, ufology and paranormal programs.

 It is a joint venture between Hearst Networks UK and Sky Group with localized channels across Europe.
 TVT Media is responsible for signal distribution in Europe, with local subsidiaries of A&E Networks as distribution representatives on the continent.

 Programming across the channels is primarily in English and where available subtitled or dubbed into regional languages.
 The channel is available through a number of satellite, cable, terrestrial and IPTV distributors across Europe, the Middle East and South Africa.
 In some countries, advertisements and announcements between programs are localized.

 On 6 November 2018, in the wake of the Disney-Fox merger, the European Commission required The Walt Disney Company to sell A&E's European channels, including History.

 History has separate versions for Germany, Italy, the Netherlands, Spain and Portugal: